Lady Ann Mary Lowther1

 Last Edited=31 Jul 2011

 Rt.
 Hon.
-Sir John Beckett, 2nd Bt. was born on 17 May 1775.1 He was the son of Sir John Beckett, 1st Bt. and Mary Wilson.2,3 He married Lady Anne Lowther, daughter of Lt.-Col. William Lowther, 1st Earl of Lonsdale and Lady Augusta Fane, on 20 January 1817.1 He died on 31 May 1847 at age 72, without issue.1
+Sir John Beckett, 2nd Bt. was born on 17 May 1775.1 He was the son of Sir John Beckett, 1st Bt. and Mary Wilson.2 He married Lady Anne Lowther, daughter of Lt.-Col. William Lowther, 1st Earl of Lonsdale and Lady Augusta Fane, on 20 January 1817.1 He died on 31 May 1847 at age 72, without issue.1

-He was invested as a Fellow, Royal Socieety (F.R.S.).1 He was invested as a Privy Counsellor (P.C.).1 He held the office of Member of Parliament (M.P.) for Cockermouth in 1818.1 He held the office of Member of Parliament (M.P.) for Cockermouth between 1820 and 1821.1 He held the office of Member of Parliament (M.P.) for Haslemere between 1826 and 1832.1 He succeeded to the title of 2nd Baronet Beckett, of Leeds, co.
+He was appointed Fellow, Royal Socieety (F.R.S.)1 He was appointed Privy Counsellor (P.C.)1 He held the office of Member of Parliament (M.P.) for Cockermouth in 1818.1 He held the office of Member of Parliament (M.P.) for Cockermouth between 1820 and 1821.1 He held the office of Member of Parliament (M.P.) for Haslemere between 1826 and 1832.1 He succeeded as the 2nd Baronet Beckett, of Leeds, co.
 Yorks and Somerby Park, Gainsboorugh, co.
 Lincoln [U.K., 1813] on 18 September 1826.2 He held the office of Member of Parliament (M.P.) for Leeds between 1835 and 1837.1

 Citations